 The Head of State or Government or the Minister of Foreign Affairs or a person exercising the power of one of these authorities ad interim will sign the instrument of accession which is then deposited with the Secretary-General.

-Protocol of amendment of 1993 – amending article 1 (a), articles 14 (1) and article 14 (3) (b) of ADR.
+All member States intending to accede to ADR are invited to deposit, at the same time, an instrument of accession to ADR and to the Protocol of amendment of 1993 – amending article 1 (a), articles 14 (1) and article 14 (3) (b) of ADR.
+The Protocol will enter into force of the Protocol only when all contracting parties to ADR would be also parties to the Protocol.
+It will particularly enable to simplify the procedure for the notification of amendments to the Annexes of ADR and to reduce the necessary period for this notification.

+The text of the Protocol of amendment and its status may be consulted at https://treaties.un.org/Pages/ViewDetails.aspx?src=TREATY&mtdsg_no=XI-B-14-b&chapter=11&clang=_en.

 Entry into Force